-- DBF Workforce Including, for example, DBF staff or volunteers, Staff of the Diocesan Bishop's Office or Diocesan Synod. - Cathedral Workforce Including, for example, the Chapter, Clergy, staff, volunteers, members of the choir, or bell ringers. - Parish Workforce Including, for example, clergy, parish staff, volunteers, members of the choir, bell ringers, or worshippers. - Cathedral Worshipping Community Including those who visit, attend services or worship at the Cathedral. - Parish Community Including, for example, parishioner, worshipper, or an attendee of another activity at the parish. - Children or Young People Including current and previous choristers, youth groups or schools who regularly attend the Cathedral. - Victims/survivors of church-related abuse
+- DBF, DBE and Office of the Bishop Workforce - Including all staff or volunteers of these entities and Diocesan Synod. - Cathedral Workforce Including, for example, the Chapter, clergy, staff, volunteers, members of the choir, or bell ringers. - Parish Workforce Including, for example, clergy, parish staff, volunteers, members of the choir, bell ringers, or worshippers. - Cathedral Worshipping Community Including those who visit, attend services or worship at the Cathedral. - Parish Community Including, for example, parishioner, worshipper, or an attendee of another activity at the parish. - Children or Young People Including current and previous choristers, youth groups or schools who regularly attend the Cathedral. - Victims/survivors of church-related abuse